judka-uriel/uriel-book/uriel_en.md

 written in the Torah that only G‑d may punish the children and grandchildren of Jews, but only those who hate Him.

-But even Shulchan Aruch Even ha‑Ezer [16](https://www.sefaria.org/Shulchan_Arukh,_Even_HaEzer.16.1) based on Hilchot Issurei Biah [12](https://www.sefaria.org/Mishneh_Torah,_Forbidden_Intercourse.12.1) makes no distinction between cases of marriage between a Jewish man and a non-Jewish woman and marriage between a Jewish woman and a non-Jewish man.
+But even Shulchan Arukh Even ha‑Ezer [16](https://www.sefaria.org/Shulchan_Arukh,_Even_HaEzer.16.1) based on Hilkhot Issurei Biah [12](https://www.sefaria.org/Mishneh_Torah,_Forbidden_Intercourse.12.1) makes no distinction between cases of marriage between a Jewish man and a non-Jewish woman and marriage between a Jewish woman and a non-Jewish man.
 In both cases